charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 Checking connectivity... done.
 </pre>

-Okay, if we are straight on what to do with an existing repositories, lets go back to our current task, which is setting up a new repository.
+Now that we understand what to do with an existing repositories, lets go back to our current task, which is setting up a new repository.

+**NOTE**: _On GitHub, it is possible to create a repository with a pre-initialized **README.md** file.
+If you do that, then you need do nothing more than clone the repository you created on GitHub site.
+In other words, much of what follows is unnecessary, particularly the bits about **git remote add origin...**._

 ## Git Account GitHub